palacaze/sigslot/readme.md

 ### Disconnection without a connection object

-Experimental support for slot disconnection by supplying an appropriate function signature or object has been introduced in version 1.2.0.
+Support for slot disconnection by supplying an appropriate function signature, object pointer or tracker has been introduced in version 1.2.0.

-One can disconnect any number of slots using the `signal::disconnect()` method, which proposes 3 overloads to specify the disconnection criterion: One for callables, one for object pointers, tracking objects, and the last one takes both kinds.
+One can disconnect any number of slots using the `signal::disconnect()` method, which proposes 3 overloads to specify the disconnection criterion:

-Any kind of callable can be passed, even function objects and lambdas, provided the lambdas have been bound to a variable (due to the uniqueness of lambdas).
+- The first takes a reference to a callable.
+Any kind of callable can be passed, even pointers to member functions, function objects and lambdas,

-As pointers to member functions of unrelated types are not comparable, the overload that takes only a callable needs RTTI when passed a pointer to member function, function object or lambda.
+- The second takes a pointer to an object, for slots bound to a pointer to member function, or a tracking object,
+- The third overload takes both kinds of arguments at the same time and can be used to pinpoint a specific pair of object + callable.

+Disconnection of lambdas is only possible for lambdas bound to a variable, due to their uniqueness.

+The second overload currently needs RTTI to disconnect from pointers to member functions, function objects and lambdas.
 This limitation does not apply to free and static member functions.
+The reasons stems from the fact that in C++, pointers to member functions of unrelated types are not comparable, contrary to pointers to free and static member functions.
+For instance, the pointer to member functions of virtual methods of different classes can have the same address (they kind of store the offset of the method into the vtable).

-However, Sigslot can be compiled with RTTI is disabled and will disable the problematic cases.
+However, Sigslot can be compiled with RTTI disabled and the overload will be deactivated for problematic cases.

+As a side node, this feature admittedly added more code than anticipated at first because it is a tricky and easy to get wrong.
+It has been designed carefully, with correctness in mind, and does not have any hidden costs unless you actually use it.

 Here is an example demonstrating the feature.